esollila/Capon_plus/README.md

 ## Overview
 This repository consists of following Python scripts:

-* `Figure_bias_study.ipynb` code to reproduce figure (bias study of Capon's beamformer)
+* `Figure_bias_study.ipynb` code to reproduce a figure (bias study of Capon's beamformer in Section III.A) of the paper [1].
-* `Figure_motivational_example.py` code to reproduce Figure in the paper [1] (section III.B: A motivational example).
+* `Figure_motivational_example.py` code to reproduce a figure in the paper [1] (see Section III.B: A motivational example).
-* `ScenarioA.py` This code reproduces figure based on Scenario A as desribed in Section IV.A of the paper [1].
+* `ScenarioA.py` This code reproduces a figure based on Scenario A as desribed in Section IV.A of the paper [1].
-* `ScenarioB.py` This code reproduces Figures base on Scenario B as desribed in Section IV.B of the paper [1].
+* `ScenarioB.py` This code reproduces figures based on Scenario B as desribed in Section IV.B of the paper [1].
-* `ScenarioC.py`This code reproduces Figure based on Scenario C as desribed in Section IV.C of the paper [1].
+* `ScenarioC.py`This code reproduces figures based on Scenario C as desribed in Section IV.C of the paper [1].
-* `ScenarioD.py`This code reproduces Figure based on Scenario D as desribed in Section IV.D of the paper [1].
+* `ScenarioD.py`This code reproduces a figure based on Scenario D as desribed in Section IV.D of the paper [1].

 <img src="Figure1.png" alt="Figure 1" width="60%">